-Sacred Stones Ministries consists of three (soon to be four!)
-United Methodist Deacons with different areas of expertise and a combined total of more than 65 years’ experience in ministry.
+Sacred Stones Ministries consists of three United Methodist Deacons with different areas of expertise and a combined total of more than 65 years’ experience in ministry.
 Learn more about each of us below:

 Denise’s life partner is her husband Mike who is a civil engineer and works for the State of Colorado.
-They have four adult children and six grandchildren.
+They have four adult children and seven grandchildren.
 Spending time with the family and traveling are their favorite leisure time activities.
-They share their home in Denver with their rescue dog and cat.
+They share their home in Denver with their rescue dogs and cat.
 Contact Denise

 Rev. Nani Arning was ordained a Deacon in 2000 after serving as Diaconal Minister since 1984.
 She holds a Master of Arts in Christian Education, and has served professionally for 32 years in Kansas and Colorado.
 Rev. Arning is a Certified Director of Christian Education, a trained Stephen Minister, and a member of the Christian Educators Fellowship in the United Methodist Church.

 Nani is passionate about nurturing and being in ministry with children, families, and adults, bringing our faith stories alive in real and tangible ways, whether through Christian education, worship, music, or caring/nurturing ministries.
 She has served in churches ranging from 200 to 2,000 members, in both urban and rural settings; has served as a praxis leader and mentor for seminary students; and served in outreach to a community that suffered a catastrophic natural disaster.
 In each ministry setting, Nani has also been a part of a building remodel, renovation, or addition; merger of two churches, and church expansion from one site to two.
 Her heart lies in resourcing with love and care for all she serves.

 Nani enjoys reading, traveling, crafting and spending time with family and friends.
 She and her husband, Steve, are parents to two adult children, and live in Colorado Springs.
 Contact Nani